 ITMAT fosters the pursuit of translational medicine and therapeutics in the Greater Delaware Valley through interactions with investigators and administrators in academic institutions and the pharmaceutical and biotechnology industries.
 In this regard, ITMAT launched its International Symposium Series, in 2006.
 The topics of these meetings have included the nature of translational research, the personalization of medicine, and the emergence of the academic sector into the domain of drug discovery and drug development, global approaches to translational research, and the academic contribution to development of novel therapeutics in an era of reform.

-ITMAT held its eleventh annual International Symposium on Monday and Tuesday, October 17 and 18, 2016.
-This meeting was entitled Translational Science in the Era of Precision Medicine.
-Presentations and video clips from this symposium were added to the 2016 ITMAT Symposium page.
+ITMAT held its twelfth annual International Symposium on Monday and Tuesday, October 16 and 17, 2017.
+This meeting was entitled Structures, Technologies and Discoveries in Translational Science.
+Presentations and video clips from this symposium were added to the 2017 ITMAT Symposium page.

 ITMAT supports a seminar series; there are sponsored workshops and funding support for interdisciplinary, translational programs in Biomedical Imaging, High Throughput Screening, Targeted Therapeutics and Entrepreneurship in Medicine.